Fraser fir: Description

-The leaves are needle-like; arranged spirally on the twigs but twisted at their bases to form two rows on each twig; they are 10-23 mm long and 2-2.2 mm broad; flat; flexible; rounded or slightly notched at their apices (tips); dark to glaucous green adaxially (above); often having a small patch of stomata near their apices; and having two silvery white stomatal bands abaxially (on their undersides).
-Their strong fragrance resembles turpentine.
+The leaves are needle-like; arranged spirally on the twigs but somewhat twisted at their bases to form two rows spreading either side of the twig, with some above the twing but few or none below the twig.
+They are 10-23 mm long and 2-2.2 mm broad, flat, flexible, and rounded or slightly notched at their apices (tips).
+They are dark to glaucous green adaxially (above), often with a small patch of stomata near their apices; and with two silvery white stomatal bands abaxially (on their undersides).
+Their strong fragrance resembles that of turpentine.

 The cones are erect; cylindrical; 3.5-7 cm long, rarely 8 cm, and 2.5-3 cm broad, rarely 4 cm broad; dark purple, turning pale brown when mature; often resinous; and with long reflexed green, yellow, or pale purple bract scales.
 The cones disintegrate when mature at 4–6 months old to release the winged seeds.

-Some botanists regard the variety of Balsam fir named Abies balsamea var. phanerolepis as a natural hybrid with Fraser fir, denominated Abies × phanerolepis (Fernald) Liu.

 Ecology

 Reproduction and growth

-Fraser fir is monoecious, meaning that both male and female cones (strobili) occur on the same tree.
-Cone buds usually open from mid-May to early June.
-Female cones are borne mostly in the top few feet of the crown and on the distal ends of branches.
-Male cones are borne below female cones, but mostly in the upper half of the crown.
+Fraser's fir is monoecious, with both male and female cones on the same tree.
+The cone buds usually open from mid May to early June.
+Female cones are borne mostly near the top of the crown and on the distal ends of branches.
+The male cones are borne below female cones, but mostly in the upper half of the crown.
 Seed production may begin when trees are 15 years old.
 Seeds germinate well on mineral soil, moss, peat, decaying stumps and logs, and even on detritus or litter that is sufficiently moist.

-Distribution
+Distribution and habitat

-Abies fraseri is restricted to the southeastern Appalachian Mountains in southwestern Virginia, western North Carolina and eastern Tennessee, where it occurs at high elevations, from 1,200 m to the summit of Mount Mitchell, the highest point in the region at 2037 m.
-It lives in acidic moist but well-drained sandy loam, and is usually mixed with Picea rubens (red spruce).
+Abies fraseri is restricted to the southeastern Appalachian Mountains in southwestern Virginia, western North Carolina and eastern Tennessee, where it occurs at high elevations, from 1,200 m to the top of the highest summit in the area, Mount Mitchell, at 2037 m.
+It grows in acidic moist but well-drained sandy loam and is usually mixed with Picea rubens (red spruce).
 Other trees it grows with include Tsuga caroliniana (Carolina hemlock), Betula alleghaniensis (yellow birch), Betula papyrifera (paper birch), and Acer saccharum (sugar maple).
 The climate is cool and moist, with short, cool summers and cold winters with heavy snowfall.
+It lives in sites that experience frequent cloud coverage, which, when paired with cooler temperatures, improves plant water status and high soil moisture.